Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 |:--:|
 | **Figure 3 - Alignments to MYLK2 gene** |

-Now we have zoomed in closer, we can see more detail about teh reads (e.g. direction indicated by their arrowhead) and the gene features they cover.
+Now we have zoomed in closer, we can see more detail about the reads (e.g. direction indicated by their arrowhead) and the gene features they cover.
 Since this is WGS data, it makes sense for alignments to cover exons, introns, UTRs, and intergenic regions.

 To gain more information on specific reads, hover over a single read.
-Some of this information may loko familar based on our discussions of the BAM file format.
+Some of this information may look familar based on our discussions of the BAM file format.

 ![](../figures/igv-04.png)